wadedismukes/adventure-wiki/README.md

 # Astraeus

 This is the wiki page for the D&D homebrew world.
 If you want more information about a particular kingdom, species, or god this will be the place to find it.
-Our campaign will start in the tiny mining town of Honeydale on the edge of the Kingdom of Angonia where rumors tell of a white dragon moving in nearby causing trouble for the villagers and opportunity for enterprising adventurers.
+Our campaign will start in the tiny mining town of Honeydale.
+Honeydale is on the edge of the Kingdom of Angonia.
+Here rumors tell of the emergence of a white dragon moving into Icespire Peak, causing trouble for the villagers and opportunity for enterprising adventurers.

 ## Peoples